LakeinLove/Mage-The-Awakening/Mage Society/Orders/Free Council.md

 ## Magical Symbolism: Culture

 Human genius drives the praxis of Libertine magic, considering the complex occult and scientific traditions of the Fallen World to be reciprocal Supernal symbols.
-Power and value ascribed symbolic importance by Sleepers creates magical resonance.
+Power and value ascribed symbolic importance by [[Sleepers]] creates magical resonance.
 Derided as techné (“Craft,”) by the conservative elements of the Diamond Orders, the Libertines adopted the term as a badge of honour, their unity and recognition of human power enabling a powerful and versatile Order praxis.

-The Libertines dedicate complex Sleeper phenomena as magical tools, constantly seeking and inventing new Instruments to probe the Supernal, valuing their cultural power over potential Atlantean symbolism.
+The Libertines dedicate complex [[Sleepers|Sleeper]] phenomena as magical tools, constantly seeking and inventing new Instruments to probe the Supernal, valuing their cultural power over potential Atlantean symbolism.
 Mathematical formulae hold a place alongside (and complementary to) Platonic gematria.\
 Stonehenge and Baghdad batteries can be occult devices as much as solar panels and microwave power emitters.
 Libertines exalt the process of science itself as a tool of wonder, humanity’s reach exceeding its imagination.

 ## Hubris